 Sports Injury Insurance

-Registration fees for both winter and our summer 5-a-aside competitions include a premium for the standard Football NSW insurance policy.
+Registration fees for both winter and our summer 5-a-side competitions include a premium for the standard Football NSW insurance policy.

-Our Secretary, is the relevant Club contact to authorise the claim, from the Club's perspective.
+Our Secretary , is the relevant Club contact to authorise the claim, from the Club's perspective.

 MiniRoo and Youth Illness and Injury

 From time to time, junior players have illnesses or injuries that may interfere with their ability to train or play football, or place other players at risk.
 MFC has the following policy to deal with these issues: